 Registration is now open for The New England Council’s 2018 Annual Spring Event, which will be held on Wednesday, May 9, and Thursday, May 10, 2018, in Washington, DC.
-The Annual Spring Event will be an excellent opportunity for Council members to hear from representatives of the new Administration, as well as our region’s Congressional leaders as the 115th Congress gets underway.
+The Annual Spring Event will be an excellent opportunity for Council members to hear from representatives of the Trump Administration, as well as our region’s Congressional leaders as the 115th Congress continues.

 The Annual Spring Event will include a Federal Policy Briefing with leaders from the Trump Administration, a Capitol Hill Reception with members of the New England Congressional delegation and their staffs, and a Congressional Breakfast featuring remarks from several members of Congress.
-NEC staff have also arranged smaller group meetings for the Council’s various policy committees.
+NEC will also be arranging smaller group meetings for the Council’s various policy committees.

 Please stay tuned for more details in the coming weeks, including agenda details and speaker announcements.
 Registration fees are $500 for NEC members and $700 for non-members.

 We are grateful to our 2018 Annual Spring Event Sponsors for their generous support:

 Bank of America